pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 Alternatively, in order to increase num_workers, a severs with more RAM can be used, increaseing sever cost.

 A new dataloader multiprocessing pipeline is suggested.
-In this pipline, only up to [prefetch_factor] batches are simultenously processed by all the workers together.
+In this pipline, only up to [prefetch_factor] batches are simultenously processed by all the workers together, and sent into shared memory.
 This decoupling from [num_workers], allowes to increase [num_workers], without any significant increase in shared memory consumption.
 As in current implemnation, workers are not expected to enter idle state, hence no TPT reduction is expected.